cyberius-6017/bootcamp/README.md

 # bootcamp
 This repository contains the code seen in the programming bootcamp for 2019.
-As prep for 2020 season
+As prep for 2020 season.
+Many files.